haproxytech/kubernetes-ingress/documentation/controller.md

   Sets the ConfigMap object that defines contents to serve instead of HAProxy errors.
 As explained in the [haproxy documentation](https://cbonte.github.io/haproxy-dconv/2.0/configuration.html#4.2-errorfile) it is important to understand that errorfile content is not meant to rewrite errors returned by the server, but rather errors detected and returned by HAProxy.
-In the following example, instead of HAProxy returning a 503 error, it will return the coressponding content in the ConfigMap:
+In the following example, instead of HAProxy returning a 503 error, it will return the corresponding content in the ConfigMap:

 ```yaml
 apiVersion: v1